 In the last academic year, there were 2.34 million students studying at UK higher education institutions.
-Whether as a result of teaching excellence, societal progression or an increased demand for education, more students than ever, from all walks of life, are choosing a path in higher education.
+Whether as a result of teaching excellence, widening participation schemes or simply an increased demand for education, more students than ever, from all walks of life, are choosing a path in higher education.

-One of these UK students dies by suicide every four days.
-Whether as a result of academic pressure, social isolation or outside issues, more students than ever, from all walks of life, are choosing to end their lives after coming to the conclusion that they just can’t cope with the path they’ve chosen any longer.
+One of these students dies by suicide every four days.
+Whether as a result of academic pressure, social isolation or external issues, more students than ever, from all walks of life, are making the choice to end their lives after coming to the conclusion that they just can’t live with the path they’ve chosen any longer.
 Somewhere along the way, we’re losing them.

 So, what’s going wrong?